 Ranganathittu Bird Sanctuary is also known as Salim Ali Bird Sanctuary.
 The name is derived after the founder of the sanctuary, Ornithologist, Dr. Salim Ali.
 It is also known as Pakshi Kashi of Karnataka.
 This Birds Sanctuary gets the credit of Largest Bird Sanctuary as it is spread in an area of about 40 acres.
 River Cauvery has crafted this wonderful place.
 Small Islands in the river have become the hot favorite place of migratory birds.
-All kinds of birds throng this place throughout the year, though the number increases amazingly during season.
+All kinds of birds throng this place throughout the year, though the number increases amazingly during the season.

-The entire trees and bushes will be covered with birds and it is a spectacular scene to watch them moving, chirping and flying restlessly.
-These migratory birds come here for breeding, and move back once the young ones are fit enough to fly.
-About 170 species of birds are noticed here and some of them are permanent residents.
-Some wild birds may also be cited during the season.
-The visitors here include birds from North India, Siberia and Latin America.
-Display cards giving information about birds are placed aside the walking track to impart information to visitors.
-Boating is allowed depending on the water flow in the river.
+Taking a boat ride and getting a closer view of the birds and their nests is an amazing experience.
+Boating is allowed depending on level of water flow in the river.
 The boat takes you around the small islands which gets you a closer look at the birds.
 The experience is beyond words.
-Apart from boating, there are watch towers from where you can watch the birds.
-Pedestrian path takes you on a stroll along the river.
-One can enjoy the cold breeze, rumbling of bamboo trees and chirps of the birds.
+Apart from boating, there are watchtowers from where you can get a better look at the winged guests.
+The pedestrian path takes you on a stroll along the river.
+One can enjoy the cold breeze, rumbling of bamboo trees, and musical chirps of the birds.

-Where it is
+Where is it located?

 How to reach